 NYB Bursary Fund

 The National Youth Ballet Bursary Fund is reserved for those talented young dancers most in need of financial support.
 We want to actively encourage a diverse range of applications by removing financial barriers.
 Bursaries are available for applicants from low socio-economic backgrounds.
-Our target for 2022/23 is to support up to 25 dancers on bursaries.
 This forms part of the NYB strategy for Diversity and Inclusion.
 The value of the fund is dependent on our success in fundraising.
 Since 2021 it has been extremely oversubscribed.
 We continue to endeavour to support as many eligible dancers as we can and continue to seek ways to fundraise for greater financial support for our bursaries.